-This course, EWRT 2, has been developed to assist students in advancing their critical thinking skills and to further develop these skills in reading and writing tasks.
-Students will formulate, seek evidence for, write, edit and proofread (4) analytical / argumentative academic essays based on reading of complex texts, and the use of outside research.
+This course, EWRT 2, has been developed to assist students in advancing their critical thinking skills and to further develop these skills in reading complex, college-level texts and in writing at the college level..
+Students will formulate, seek evidence for, write, edit and proofread (4) analytical / argumentative academic essays based on reading of complex text, and the use of outside research.
 The papers will consist of analysis, synthesis of sources, and comparative forms of writing.
-You will be assigned an MLA-cited research paper (1800 words) in the last three weeks of the course.
-The average expected word count for your formal writing is 6000 words, in alignment with De Anza's published Course Outline of Record, the basis for the academic rigor and quality of the educational services here.
+You will be assigned an MLA-cited research paper (1800 words) to be completed in the last three weeks of the course.